whyliuxing/reverse-engineering-journal/README.md

 * __Function pointer problem__: if a function call func using the same ptr multiple times, ida pro xref only record the first usage
 * __Return pointer abuse__: ret instruction is used to jump to function instead of returning from function.
 Disassembler doesn’t show any code cross-reference to the target being jumped to.
 Also, disassembler will prematurely terminate the function
 * __Thwarting stack-frame analysis__: technique to mess ida pro when deducing numbers of param and local variables.
 Make a conditional jump that always false but in true branch add absurd amount to esp
-* __Dynamically Computed Target Addresses__: an address to which execution will flow is computed at runtime.
+* __Dynamically Computed Target Addresses__: an address to which execution will go to is computed at runtime.
 The intent is to hide control flow from static analysis
 * More complex control flow hiding: program uses multiple threads or child processes to compute control flow information and receive that information via interprocess communication (for child processes) or synchronization primitives (for multiple threads)
 * __Tampering/Removing Section Headers (ELF)__: makes tools such as gdb and objdump useless since they rely on the section headers to locate symbol info.
 Segments are necessary for program execution, not sections.
 Section header table is for linking and debugging.
 * __Imported Function Obfuscation (makes it difficult to determine which shared lib or lib func are used)__: have the program’s import table be initialized by the program itself.
 The program itself loads any additional lib it depends on, and once the lib are loaded, the program locates any required functions within those lib